-Choi, M, Smoother, T, Martin, AA, McDonagh, AM, Maynard, PJ, Lennard, CJ & Roux, CP 2007, 'Fluorescent TiO2 powders prepared using a new perylene diimide dye: Applications in latent fingermark detection', Forensic Science International, vol. 173, no. 2, pp. 154-160.View/Download from: UTS OPUS or Publisher's site
+Choi, M, Smoother, T, Martin, AA, McDonagh, AM, Maynard, PJ, Lennard, CJ & Roux, CP 2007, 'Fluorescent TiO2 powders prepared using a new perylene diimide dye: Applications in latent fingermark detection', Forensic Science International, vol. 173, no. 2, pp. 154-160.View/Download from: Publisher's site

 A new, highly fluorescent dye was synthesised using oleylamine combined with a perylene dianhydride compound.
 The new dye was characterised by H-1 NMR, UV-vis spectroscopy and fluorescence spectroscopy as well as quantum yield.
 The dye was absorbed onto

-Stuart, BH, Notter, SJ, Langlois, NE, Maynard, PJ, Ray, AS & Berkahn, MB 2007, 'Characterization of the triacylglycerol crystal formation in adipose tissue during a vehicle collision', Journal Of Forensic Sciences, vol. 52, no. 4, pp. 938-942.View/Download from: UTS OPUS or Publisher's site
+Stuart, BH, Notter, SJ, Langlois, NE, Maynard, PJ, Ray, AS & Berkahn, MB 2007, 'Characterization of the triacylglycerol crystal formation in adipose tissue during a vehicle collision', Journal Of Forensic Sciences, vol. 52, no. 4, pp. 938-942.View/Download from: Publisher's site

 The unusual appearance of crystalline fat structures was observed during the postmortem examination of a motor vehicle accident victim.
 The crystal structures were characterized using Fourier transform infrared spectroscopy and x-ray diffractometry.
 The